6.1 - Reporting the Bilan Carbone®

 3️⃣ Voluntary presentation for evaluation

 All Bilan Carbone® deliverables (presented above) must be provided to the evaluator.
-In the event that the organisation wishes to have evaluated its assessment, additional documents must be attached.
+In the event that the organisation wishes to have evaluated its assessment, additional documents must be annexed.

 Sharing these documents with the evaluator may be subject to a confidentiality agreement.